LucianLaFleur/vanillaJS_RPG_tools/README.md

 devlog -

+-- 21 Dec (evening) ----
+Tarot information moved to its own set of html and JS.
+The html poriton is uploaded, JS data under revision.

 --- 21 Dec 2024 -----------------------------------

 Monster maker adjusts defensive balance, making a bell curve from rolling 4d6, and based on the variation from 14 at the center increases/decreases AC by 1 and inversely HP by 10%.
 Thus, a monster with +1 ac gets -10 of it's standard HP for it's base ranking.
 NYI: offensive stat changes...